-Each of the four living rooms overlook a garden and woodlands.
+Each of the three wings of the house has a living room overlooking a garden.
 Comfortable furniture creates an area where patients and their families can sit for relaxation, meditation and reflection.
+One living room has a gas fireplace, another has a large fish tank and the third offers a flat-screen television with basic cable.